systemd/systemd-centos-ci/README.md

     After this step the VM is rebooted (*reloaded* in the Vagrant terms) and the test runner script (`vagrant/vagrant-test.sh`) is executed inside.

-## Upstream on Arch Linux with sanitizers using Vagrant (systemd-pr-build-vagrant-sanitizers)
+## Upstream on Arch Linux with sanitizers using Vagrant (upstream-vagrant-archlinux-sanitizers)

 To tackle the question of security a little bit, this job does *almost* the same thing as the one above, but here systemd is compiled with [Address Sanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer)